genomicsclass/leanpub/manuscript/random_variables.md

 ![plot of chunk histogram](images/random_variables-histogram-1.png)

-Showing this plot to the alien is much more informative than showing the numbers.
+Showing this plot to the alien is much more informative than showing numbers.
 Note that with this simple plot we can approximate the number of individuals in any given interval.
 For example, there are about 70 individuals over six feet (72 inches) tall.

 ## Probability Distribution

 Summarizing lists of numbers is one powerful use of distribution.
 An even more important use is describing the possible outcomes of a random variable.
-Because, unlike fixed list of numbers, random variables are not observed, instead of proportion we describe probabilities.
-For example if we pick a random height for our list then the probability of falling between {$$}a {/$$} and {$$}b {/$$} is denoted with:
+Because, unlike fixed list of numbers, random variables are not observed, instead of proportion, we describe probabilities.
+For example, if we pick a random height for our list, then the probability of falling between {$$}a {/$$} and {$$}b {/$$} is denoted with:

 {$$}\mbox{Pr}(a \leq X \leq b) = F(b) - F(a) {/$$}

-Note that the {$$}X {/$$} is capitalized now to distinguish it as a random variable and the equation above defines the probability distribution of the random variable.
+Note that the {$$}X {/$$} is now capitalized to distinguish it as a random variable and that the equation above defines the probability distribution of the random variable.
 Knowing this distribution is incredibly useful in science.
 For example, in the case above, if we know the distribution of the difference in mean when the null hypothesis is true, referred to as the _null distribution_, we can compute the probability of observing a value as large as we did, referred to as a _p-value_.
-In a previous section we ran what is called a _Monte Carlo_ simulation (we will provide more details Monte Carlo simuation in a later section.
-) and we obtained 10,000 outcomes of the random variable under the null hyptoheis.
-Let's repeat the loop above but this time let's add a point to the figure every time we re-run the experiment.
+In a previous section we ran what is called a _Monte Carlo_ simulation (we will provide more details on Monte Carlo simulation in a later section) and we obtained 10,000 outcomes of the random variable under the null hypothesis.
+Let's repeat the loop above, but this time let's add a point to the figure every time we re-run the experiment.
 If you run this code you can see the null distribution forming as the observed values stack on top of each other.

 ```r